 The ranking of Dream Theater albums…a timeless debate.
-We have decided to update The Prog Report’s ranking of Dream Theater to add their recent album ‘The Astonishing’.
-We did leave off When Dream and Day Unite (no Labrie) and Change of Seasons (only 1 song really).
+We have decided to update The Prog Report’s ranking of Dream Theater to add their recent album ‘A View From The Top Of The World’.
 All of the band’s albums are great, but we had to start somewhere.
 So here goes…

-12- Systematic Chaos (2007)
+13- Systematic Chaos (2007)

 This album is a tough one to figure out.
 There are some killer riffs and it is pretty heavy but there are a lot of weird parts and sections that sounded forced.
-It is still better than your average band and has some memorable songs, but we had to put one album on the bottom of the list.
+It is still better than your average band and has some memorable songs, but we had to put one album near the bottom of the list.

 11- Falling Into Infinity (1997)